hence-io/hence-inquisitor/README.md

     require('./step1')
   ];

-  // Because glush leverages gulp-util, the .env for cli args is available
+  // Because inquisitor leverages gulp-util, the .env for cli args is available
-  // We must always drop the first non-flagged arg, as it's always your generator's name var cliArgs = _.drop(glush.env._);
+  // We must always drop the first non-flagged arg, as it's always your generator's name var cliArgs = _.drop(inquisitor.env._);

   // Check if the CLI had non-flagged args passed through to it if(cliArgs.length) {